The lowdown (in their own words...)

 The star performers

-Acquisition finance; Bank lending – investment grade debt and syndicated loans; Banking litigation: investment and retail; Commercial litigation; Competition litigation; Debt capital markets; EU and competition; Emerging markets; Equity capital markets; High yield; International arbitration; M&A: upper mid-market and premium deals, £250m+; Private equity: transactions: Large-cap deal capability.
+Acquisition finance; Bank lending: investment grade debt and syndicated loans; Banking litigation: investment and retail; Commercial litigation; Competition litigation; Corporate tax; Debt capital markets; Equity capital markets; EU and competition; Finance: high yield; Fraud: civil; International arbitration; M&A: upper mid-market and premium deals, £250m+; Private equity: transactions – high-value deals

 A day in the life of...